w3f/polkadot-wiki/docs/general/grants.md

 slug: ../grants
 ---

-The Web3 Foundation offers grants for open source software development and research around Substrate, Polkadot, and Kusama.
+Web3 Foundation offers grants for open source software development and research around Substrate, Polkadot, and Kusama.

 Applications and deliveries are tracked transparently on GitHub and disbursed in BTC, USDT or DAI.
 However,